Born: July 21, 1831, Poughkeepsie, New York.

 In 1854, Perkins went to Port Jervis, New York, where he taught singing school.

-In 1855, he married Mary Caskey, who for years was his soprano soloist in many events.
-Soon after the marriage, they moved to Salem, New Jersey.
+Mary Caskey, a Port Jervis native, was his soprano soloist in many events.
+Soon after marriage, they moved to Salem, New Jersey.

-In the summer of 1856, he and his wife studied at the Normal Academy of Music at North Reading, Massachusetts, under Lowell Mason and George Root.
+In the summer of 1856, he and Mary studied at the Normal Academy of Music at North Reading, Massachusetts, under Lowell Mason and George Root.

 In 1859, Perkins became co-principal, with William Bradbury, of the Normal Academy of Music at Geneseo, New York.